x-panthermodern-x/MEOW/README.md

 # MEOW
 A grip of scripts that make shit easier by Panther Modern

+## MEOW BPM-FPS

+A program to help you create looped videos for your music.
+It will display which frames 1/2 notes, 1/4 notes and 1/8 notes fall on and the frame to create an almost perfect 1 bar loop.

+## MEOW SAMPLER

+A program that allows you to precisely sample YouTube videos and save it as an MP3

 ## Get Started

 Okay!
 First, before you download these scripts.
 You need the following: